FelipeLecot/Memento-Mori-Calendar/README.md

 How do I use it?
     - Insert your birth date on the input box.
-    - Press the black button.
+    - Press the button.
 What does it mean?
     - The grey squares represent the weeks you have left.
-    - The black squares represent the weeks you have spent.
+    - The black squares represent the weeks you have lived.
     - It is only an aprroximation that goes up to 80 years.

 Ideas for future updates:

 - Separation for time slept
-- Better split to represent different amounts of time
 - Dates on squares

 ### References